 Below are a list of tips for completing the registration form based on common questions Halaxy is asked about the form.

-- Location ID / Minor ID: the unique identifier that Medicare uses to identify you and your software, which is automatically generated by Halaxy, found on the Users page under Medicare ID.
-Practitioners and administrators with full access can change practitioners' Location IDs - after a practitioner has been added to your practice, click the Edit button at the far right of their listing on your Users page, and change their Minor ID to your preferred option.
+Location ID / Minor ID: the unique identifier that Medicare uses to identify you and your software.
+This is automatically generated by Halaxy and can be found on the Users page in the Medicare ID column.
+Practitioners and administrators with Full Access can change practitioners' Location IDs - after a practitioner has been added to your practice, click the Edit button at the far right of their listing on your Users page and change their Minor ID to your preferred option.

 NOTE: Only Medicare-eligible professions will have a Location ID / Minor ID.
 If you do not have a Location ID listed in the Users page, please contact email@example.com and request a change to your profession type in Halaxy.

-- Account number: can include up to 9 digits.
+Account number: can include up to 9 digits.
 If your account number is 6 digits long, write it with 3 spaces free.
-Medicare only deposits to transaction/debit cards, and it does not deposit to credit cards.
+Medicare only deposits to transaction/debit cards; it does not deposit to credit cards.

 Mail, fax or email the registration form to Medicare at the addresses shown on page 1.